hexeguitar/VacuumPick/README.md

 ![alt text][pic6]

 The main parts are:
-* Base plate used to mount the pump holder and the rest of the assembly
+* Base plate used to mount the pump holder and the rest of the assembly (see [MountingPlates])
 * Top plate used to mount the valves
 * 2 part 3D printed pump holder (step files are available)
 * Valve holder - 3D printed part